industrial-edge/iectl-workflow/docs/installation.md

 ## Activate IEM

 > **Note** To finish this task, you need to have IE HUB API access granted.
 This means you need to have API key from IE HUB.
+Found more information how to grant API access [here](grant-api-acess.md).
+IP based IEM is used in this example.
+Steps for activating DNS based setup may differ.

 1. Setup the virtual machine with IEM and connect to your network.
 Make sure the IEM has access to internet.
 By end of this step the IEM should be accessible from the Linux device to the point, where the activation file is needed.

   <img src="./graphics/before-activation.PNG"/>

 2. Go to your Linux environment and open the script for activating IEM.
-This script can be found [here](./../src/activate_IEM/activate-iem.sh)
+This script can be found [here](../src/activate-iem.sh).

 3. Adjust the configuration parameters based on your setup.